Maria Euphrosyne of Zweibrücken: During the Reign of Charles X Gustav and Charles XI

 Maria Euphrosyne was very active as a mediator and a spokesperson for supplicants who wished to speak to her spouse or to her brother the King (and later her nephew the King) on their behalf.
 This matters were not only small things, they also concerned women asking her to use her contacts to acquire offices of great political importance for their male relatives.
 In the same fashion, she acted as a mediator between her consort and the royal house, especially when he was out of favor.
 At Karlberg Palace, she received her supplicants in a room with paintings of her royal brother and mother, with a door open to the room where her brother the King had slept when he was a guest in her house.
 Contemporary view was that her spouse had her to thank for his successful career.

 In 1676, Lisbeth Carlsdotter, a witness in the Katarina witch trials inspired by the famous Gävle-Boy, tried to implicate Maria Euphrosyne and her sister-in-law Maria Sofia for sorcery.
 This accusations was not taken seriously, but instead discredited the credibility of Lisbeth Carlsdotter as a witness and eventually led to the whole trial being dissolved.

 In 1680, her spouse fell in favor of her nephew, the monarch, after the death of Johan Göransson Gyllenstierna.
 She was denied an audience with her nephew without witnesses and had no success in getting her spouse in favor.
 After she, by using her contacts, managed to get an audience in private with the King, however, she told him that she hoped Gyllenstierna was now in Hell, and the result was that her spouse was appointed Seneschal.
 During the great reduction of her nephew King Charles XI in the 1680s, a lot of the property of the family was confiscated by the crown.
 Maria Euphrosyne was not above using her status as the aunt of the King to avoid confiscation, but she was only moderately successful: in 1685, she was allowed to keep her own personal allowance and her favorite residence, Höjentorp Castle, Västergötland, but the confiscation of her husband's property continued undisturbed.
 Maria Euphrosyne became a widow in 1686.
 This was in the middle of the reduction.
 The King refused to pay for the funeral of her spouse, and to stop the creditors from inventorying her own personal possessions and jewelry as well.
 She died at Höjentorp.

 Maria Euphrosyne was described as religious.
 She had her German saying »Gott ist mir allés» carved at a wall at Läckö Castle, as well as at a medallion, and in 1681, she anonymously published the German language prayer book »Der geistlich-hungerigen seelen himmelisches manna».
 In 1682, she wrote her own autobiography.

 Family

 Maria Euphrosyne married Count Magnus Gabriel De la Gardie on 7 March 1647.
-Of their eleven children, only three survived childhood, and only one (Hedvig Ebba), had issue; but her only child himself died childless.
+She was frequently pregnant, giving birth to eleven children in eighteen years, but only three of them survived to maturity.
+Of these, only one (Hedvig Ebba) had issue, but her only child himself died childless.